K-PaaS/application-platform-guide-eng/install/application_platform/kpaas_ap.md

 - AZs

-Cloud Config examples provided in PaaS-TA are set from z1 to z6.
+Cloud Config examples provided in K-PaaS are set from z1 to z6.
-Z1 to z3 are zones where PaaS-TA AP VMs are installed, and z4 to z6 are defined as zones where services are installed.
+Z1 to z3 are zones where K-PaaS AP VMs are installed, and z4 to z6 are defined as zones where services are installed.
 The reason for setting it in three units is for service tripleization, and it may be set differently depending on the installation environment.

 - VM Types